 Information for Aboriginal people

-At FACS we refer only to "Aboriginal", in recognition that Aboriginal people are the original inhabitants of NSW.
+At DCJ we refer only to "Aboriginal", in recognition that Aboriginal people are the original inhabitants of NSW.
 We do not have a specific charter of service related to Torres Strait Islander people.

 However, we acknowledge and respect that Torres Strait Islander people are among the First Nations of Australia.
 Torres Strait Islander people are also included amongst our clients and staff.